taz77/drupal_google_adwords/modules/google_adwords_path/README.txt

 REQUIREMENTS
 ------------
 * Google Adwords Module
-* Google Adwords Acccount
+* Google Adwords Account
-* An existing converstion tracking in your Google Adwords account (you will need the information from this to complete setup)
+* An existing conversion tracking in your Google Adwords account (you will need the information from this to complete setup)

 INSTALLATION INSTRUCTIONS